RuijingYANG/RuijingYANG.github.io/_pages/about.md

   - /about.html
 ---

-Ruijing YANG is a 5th-year PhD candidate in Finance at The Chinese University of Hong Kong.
+Ruijing YANG is a PhD in Finance at The Chinese University of Hong Kong.
 His research focuses on empirical asset pricing, with a particular emphasis on derivatives, return predictability, and the application of machine learning in finance.

 Ruijing has presented his work at prominent international conferences, including the Midwest Finance Association Annual Meeting.
 Alongside his research, he has gained substantial experience as a teaching assistant for finance courses at both undergraduate and postgraduate levels.

-He holds an MSc in Finance from Nanyang Technological University and a BEng in Civil Engineering from Southeast University.
+He holds a PhD in Finance from The Chinese University of Hong Kong, MSc in Finance from Nanyang Technological University, and a BEng in Civil Engineering from Southeast University.

 Education
 ======